Waqas-Ai-Engineer/Sneaker-Monitors/README.md

 ```

 The monitor keeps checking for as long as it's running.
 Leave the terminal open, or host it on a server to run 24/7 ([server tutorial](https://youtu.be/nmUSSlt4JKk)).
 It's best to test on your own computer first.

-## License

-Distributed under the GNU General Public License v3.0.
-See `LICENSE` for details.
-Selling this code without consent is strictly prohibited; any shared or updated copy of this repo must remain freely available.